nguyenbinh12x/tipsfordevops/README.md

-#Tips For DevOps
+# Tips For DevOps

-Some tips about installation/configuration for linux/unix.
+Some tips installation/configuration for linux/unix.

 ## Tuning Apache2